 Let’s begin with online email.
 I prefer to use Gmail since it allows the user to login anywhere in the world and still have control of your local email program.

 Create a Gmail account if you don’t already have one.
 In my opinion, it’s the best thing since cable television!
 The spam filters of Gmail are far superior to other email programs (online or local) and it includes several great features.
 Best yet, it’s free!
 Ensure that your new Gmail account is as professional as possible.
 Choosing an address like firstname.lastname@example.org will suffice.

 Once you have your Gmail account, you will need to set up your new domain name email account through your hosting account.
 If you hired a Web Master or website company to take care of your hosting, they can take it from there.
-Essentially, you would need to access your email@example.com through your hosting control panel and then have it forward to your new Gmail account.
+Essentially, you would need to access your email@example.com through your hosting control panel and then have it forwarded to your new Gmail account.
 Then, all emails to firstname.lastname@example.org will be routed to your Gmail account.

 You will be able to make all of your outgoing email default to showing recipients your address as email@example.com instead of your Gmail address.
 You can also update your settings to always reply from the default address.
 If you have multiple domains and/or email address aliases, you can interchange them,

 For setting up your local email program, you must go into your program’s settings to configure for POP3 access.
 This will vary from program to program and depends on where your email account is hosted.
-I think it is beneficial to forward all email from the host to Gmail and then to the local program.
+I think it is beneficial to forward all emails from the host to Gmail and then to the local program.
 This method allows Gmail to filter out any spam before it reaches the local email program.
 By using Gmail first, you can actually filter spam twice before it reaches your inbox!